Content

 Anti-inflammatory effects

-A 2017 review on bee pollen found that bee propolis — a glue-like substance bees use to hold their hive together — found in raw honey can also offer anti-inflammatory, antioxidant, antibacterial, and anticancer properties.
+A 2017 review on bee pollen found that bee propolis — a glue-like substance bees use to hold their hive together, which is found in raw honey — can offer anti-inflammatory, antioxidant, antibacterial, and anticancer properties.

 Many of honey’s health benefits are attributed to its antioxidant content.